-· · · · · · · · · · · · · · · · · · · Syntax Description kickstart (Optional) Specifies the kickstart image file. kickstart-url Full address of the kickstart image file.
+Syntax Description kickstart (Optional) Specifies the kickstart image file.
+Syntax Description kickstart-url Full address of the kickstart image file.
 The name is case sensitive. system (Optional) Specifies the system image file. system-url Full address of the system image file.
 The name is case sensitive.
 Command Default If you do not enter any parameters, the boot variable values are used.
-Command Modes EXEC mode Command History Release Modification - 4.0(0)N1(1a) This command was introduced.
+Command Modes EXEC mode Commanu Modes EAEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
 5.0(3)N1(1) Support for Layer 3 interfaces was added.

-Usage Guidelines The format of the k ickstart and system URLs varies according to the file system, directory, and file Usage Guidennes location.
-Texstart and system OKEs varies according to the me system, directory, and me - s list URL prefix keywords by the file system type.
-If you do not specify a URL prefix n looks for a file in the current directory.
+Usage Guidelines The format of the kickstart and system URLs varies according to the file system, directory, and file location.

+The following tables list URL prefix keywords by the file system type.
+If you do not specify a URL prefix keyword, the switch looks for a file in the current directory.